eriks5/org.scheffers.homey.sets/README.md

 ## Changelog

+v0.4.0:
+* New touch friendly settings page for Homey v2

 v0.3.3:
 * If 'Activate state delayed' action was executed on a state that had a timer running, the timer would not be stopped.